bobmonsour/faustotasca/src/pages/montecito.md

 {{ imageSingle(
 'montecito/Lumachrome.jpg',
-'Woman Driving a Chariot, -Lumachrome by Fausto Tasca, -Actual painting can be seen in the niche above the fireplace, -Montecito estate, 1919, -Archive of the Tasca Estate')
+'Woman Driving a Chariot, -Lumachrome by Fausto Tasca, -Completed painting can be seen in the niche above the fireplace, -Montecito estate, 1919, -Archive of the Tasca Estate')
 }}

 {{ imageSingle(